/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Key Takeaways

-• OnTheClock is the top pick for small nonprofits: $4 per employee per month plus a $5 base fee, a 30% nonprofit discount, and a 30-day free trial.
+• OnTheClock is the top pick for small nonprofits: It costs $4 per employee per month plus a $5 base fee, a 30% nonprofit discount is available, and a 30-day free trial is offered with no credit card required at sign-up.

-• The best tool captures every hour accurately and affordably, so payroll is right and grant-funded hours hold up.
+• The best tool captures every hour accurately and affordably, so payroll is correct and grant-funded hours hold up.

 • No single tool wins for everyone.
-The right pick changes with your budget, your staff, and whether your people work onsite or in the field.
+The right solution changes with your budget, staff, and whether your people work on-site or in the field.

 • Free options exist.
-Jibble is free for unlimited users; Homebase is free for one location.
+Sandtime and Jibble are free for unlimited users; Homebase is free for one location.

-• Many hourly nonprofit employees are covered by federal wage and hour rules, so keep accurate time records for nonexempt staff.
+• Many hourly nonprofit employees are covered by federal wage and hour rules, so it's important to keep accurate time records for nonexempt staff.

-The best time clock software for a nonprofit captures every hour accurately, costs little, and holds up when payroll runs and when a funder asks where the hours went.
-Federal labor law already requires you to keep those hourly records for at least two years, so the tool has to get them right the first time.
+The best time clock software for a nonprofit captures every hour accurately, is affordable, holds up when payroll runs, and is easy to decipher when a funder asks where the hours went.
+Federal labor laws already require you to keep those hourly records for at least two years, so the tool has to get them right the first time.

 So the "best" pick depends on what bites hardest for you: price, simplicity, field staff, or payroll.
 Below, we break down the best time clock software for nonprofits by the situation you're actually in.